Matthew Garber: Career

-Garber and Dotrice teamed up again in 1967 in The Gnome-Mobile, as the grandchildren of a rich lumber mogul (Walter Brennan) who stumble across a gnome forest and are asked to help keep the gnomes from dying off.
+Garber and Dotrice teamed up one last time in 1967 in The Gnome-Mobile, as the grandchildren of a rich lumber mogul (Walter Brennan) who stumble across a gnome forest and are asked to help keep the gnomes from dying off.

 Dotrice recalled, "He was how he looked—an imp, and I loved being his shadow.
 I can't imagine making movies would have been half as much fun without him.
 He loved being naughty, finding and jumping off of small buildings on the back lot.
 While I was Victorian proper and wouldn't let myself get dirty or muddy, Matthew had a great sense of fun and danger.
 He was a daredevil and could have been a race car driver.
 And he did live a full life over his 21 years."

-Death
+Illness and death

-In 1976, Garber caught hepatitis while in India.
-By the time he was repatriated to the UK, the disease had spread.
+In 1976, Garber contracted hepatitis while in India.
+By the time his father brought him back to London, the disease had spread to his pancreas.

-On 13 June 1977, he died at the Royal Free Hospital in Hampstead, London, of haemorrhagic necrotising pancreatitis, aged 21.
-His body was cremated at St. Marylebone Crematorium (East Finchley, London) on 16 June.
+He died on 13 June 1977 at the age of 21 in the Royal Free Hospital in Hampstead, London, of haemorrhagic necrotising pancreatitis.
+His body was cremated at St. Marylebone Crematorium (East Finchley, London) three days later.